Docs for Tots Joins the ABMS Multi-Specialty Portfolio Program

 To date, the ABMS Portfolio Program has helped engage physicians in quality and practice improvement initiatives at hospitals and health systems across the country, with many showing improvement in care outcomes.
 Since its inception, more than 2,000 improvement efforts have been completed by Portfolio Program participants.

-Download PDF of News Release
+Download PDF of this News Release